Mookie Betts Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks ninth in MLB with a collective 9.2 strikeouts per nine innings.
+- The Giants pitching staff is ninth in the league with a collective 9.2 strikeouts per nine innings.

-- The Giants rank 20th in baseball in home runs allowed (13 total, 1.4 per game).
+- Giants pitchers combine to allow 13 total home runs at a clip of 1.4 per game (to rank 19th in the league).

-- Webb (0-2) gets the starting nod for the Giants, his third this season.
+- Wood (0-0) gets the start for the Giants, his second of the season.

-- His last appearance came on Wednesday against the Chicago White Sox, when the right-hander went five innings, surrendering four earned runs while allowing nine hits.
+- His last time out was on Thursday against the Chicago White Sox, when the lefty tossed three innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.